lynnfaraday/aresmush.com/tutorials/config/chargen.md

 ## Custom Approval Steps

 In addition to having custom app review steps, you can also have custom code that's triggered when a character is approved.
-Open `aresmush/plugins/chargen/custom_approval.rb` and make the `custom_approval` method do whatever you want to do when someone is approved.
+Edit `aresmush/plugins/chargen/custom_approval.rb` and make the `custom_approval` method do whatever you want to do when someone is approved.
 Common examples include:

 * Setting starting location based on a group value (e.g. home world, faction).
 * Assigning a role or adding to a channel based on a group value (e.g. faction-based roles/channels).